The Threatening Shark doesn't need to show itself in full; the shark's dorsal fin sticking above the water is an iconic image in itself.

 - In one Humphrey The Bear cartoon, Humphrey takes the keel from a toy sailboat and wears it on his head as a fin to scare away fishermen and keep the fish for himself.

-- Subverted twice in an episode of Arthur that takes place at the beach.
-Sue Ellen spots what she thinks is a shark, but it turns out to just be Mr. Ratburn doing the backstroke.
+- Subverted twice in an episode that takes place at the beach.
+Sue Ellen spots what she thinks is a shark, but it turns out to just be Mr. Ratburn doing the backstroke just like in the theme song.
 She sees another fin and panics, thinking it's a real shark this time.
 It's a dolphin.

 - In the Roger Rabbit short Trail Mix-Up, Roger ends up in a lake and is scared away upon seeing a shark fin.
 It's then revealed to be Droopy, who quips "Gets him every time."